California Judge Orders Uber And Lyft To Consider All Drivers Employees

 "The court has weighed in and agreed: Uber and Lyft need to put a stop to unlawful misclassification of their drivers while our litigation continues," Becerra said in a statement.
 "Our state and workers shouldn't have to foot the bill when big businesses try to skip out on their responsibilities.
 We're going to keep working to make sure Uber and Lyft play by the rules."

 The judge's order does not take effect for 10 days.
-Both Uber and Lyft say they plan to appeal.
+Both Uber and Lyft said they plan to appeal.

-"The vast majority of drivers want to work independently, and we've already made significant changes to our app to ensure that remains the case under California law," said Uber spokesman Matt Kallman.
+"The vast majority of drivers want to work independently, and we've already made significant changes to our app to ensure that remains the case under California law," Uber spokesman Matt Kallman said.
 "When over 3 million Californians are without a job, our elected leaders should be focused on creating work, not trying to shut down an entire industry during an economic depression."

 In a statement, Lyft said: "Drivers do not want to be employees, full stop.
 We'll immediately appeal this ruling and continue to fight for their independence.
 Ultimately, we believe this issue will be decided by California voters and that they will side with drivers."